 A proud native New Yorker and coined “the unstoppable Kether Donohue” by Variety, Donohue has received critical acclaim for her fearless performances in film, television and theatre.
 She has worked with a remarkable list of Oscar®, Emmy®, and Tony Award-winning and nominated directors including Barry Levinson, Sam Mendes, Jason Moore, James Burrows, Stan Lathan, and Paul Feig.

-A graduate of Fordham University with a concentration in Film, Donohue has also co-produced several films that she’s also starred in including Over the GW.
-After making its world premiere at Slamdance Film Festival, Over the GW had a limited theatrical release and was used to promote social change when it was cited in a United States Congressional Hearing on Child Abuse and Deceptive Marketing by Residential Programs for Teens.
-She went on to co-produce and star in the indie sci-fi thriller, Altered States of Plaine; write, direct and star in the short film, The Babydaddy, an autobiographical narrative about the relationship between a sixteen-year-old girl and her ill Vietnam Veteran father; and co-produce and star in the short Aaron Bacon.
+A graduate of Fordham University with a concentration in Film, Donohue has co-produced and starred in several films including Aaron Bacon, Altered States of Plaine and Over the GW, which was used to promote social change when it was cited in a United States Congressional Hearing on Child Abuse and Deceptive Marketing by Residential Programs for Teens.
+She also wrote, directed and starred in the short film, The Babydaddy, an autobiographical narrative about the relationship between a 16-year-old girl and her ill Vietnam Veteran father.

 Donohue is also an accomplished and passionate voice-actress known for her remarkable range of unique character voices.
 Her voice has been heard on several animations as well as television and radio commercials/promos.

 Follow on Instagram: @KetherDonohue